 collaboration in ICT-enabled public service delivery

 A Kenyan delegation led by H.E.
 Mercy Wanjau visited NIC on 21 November 2025 and held strategic discussions with Dr. R.K.
-Pathak, Deputy Director General and Head of Group (ICD), NIC.
+Pathak, DDG and HoG (ICD), NIC.
+The focus was on strengthening ICT-enabled public service delivery and integrated governance.
+NIC demonstrated key platforms including ICJS, eOffice, and eHospital.

 The Kenyan delegation showed keen interest in integrated governance platforms, especially ICJS, for improving coordination, transparency, and service efficiency.
 Discussions also covered possible technical collaboration, system customization, and phased implementation strategies.